only4sim/ZoKrates-DevEase/README.md

 ## Goals
 Bring in machine learning abilities: Develop the Zero Knowledge Decision Tree Prediction for ZoKrates (ZoKrates-DTP), which could directly translate the decision tree with python to ZoKrates.

-Integrate other standard libraries: Integrate the Pedersen Commitment scheme to the whole ZoKrates DevEase project and set the plan for Type Conversions libraries.
+Integrate new libraries: Integrate the Pedersen Commitment scheme to the whole ZoKrates DevEase project and set the plan for Type Conversions libraries.

 Enhance Official Documentation and Tutorials: Revamp and update the existing documentation to make it more accurate, informative, and user-friendly, with a particular focus on the ether.js and standard library.